 The Board of Governors oversees Red River College on behalf of the Manitoba Government.
 The Board is a corporation comprised of Manitobans from the public and private sectors, a RRC employee and a RRC student.
 The College President is a non-voting member of the Board.

 The Board meets approximately 10 times per year from September through June and Regular Board Meetings are open to the public.

-The Board of Governors is responsible to the Minister of Economic Development and Training for ensuring the business and affairs of Red River College are conducted in accordance with the laws of Manitoba.
+The Board of Governors is responsible to the Minister of Advanced Education, Skills and Immigration for ensuring the business and affairs of Red River College are conducted in accordance with the laws of Manitoba.

 As the governing body of Red River College, the Board of Governors: